tyz1030/tyz.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D. student in the [Robotics Institute](https://www.ri.cmu.edu/), [School of Computer Science](https://www.cs.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu).
-I am fortunate to be advised by Prof. [Matthew Johnson-Roberson](https://www.ri.cmu.edu/ri-faculty/matt-johnson-roberson/).
+I'm a Ph.D. student in the [Robotics Institute](https://www.ri.cmu.edu/), [School of Computer Science](https://www.cs.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu) advised by Prof. [Matthew Johnson-Roberson](https://www.ri.cmu.edu/ri-faculty/matt-johnson-roberson/).
 I'm broadly interested in optical perception, 3D vision, graphics, localization, mapping, and their applications on field robots.
 I do electronic design and embedded system development for robots as well.

 I'm looking for all kinds of research opportunities and collaborations.